 In the “Yoga of Devotion” (bhakti), the mantra used is the name of the Divine in the form and aspect you prefer.
 The practitioner then repeats that name, or a short prayer containing that name, again and again, with feelings of devotion.

 The mantras will depend on the deity selected.
-Here are some examples of mantras for popular deities in the Hindu pantheon:
+Here are some examples of Hindu mantras, for popular deities in the Hindu pantheon:

 - Shiva —> Om Namah Shivaya